apache/flink/docs/content/docs/dev/datastream/sources.md

 class MySplitEnumerator implements SplitEnumerator<MySplit, MyCheckpoint> {
     private final long DISCOVER_INTERVAL = 60_000L;

+    private final SplitEnumeratorContext<MySplit> enumContext            ;

+    /** The Source creates instances of SplitEnumerator and provides the context. */ MySplitEnumerator(SplitEnumeratorContext<MySplit> enumContext) {
+        this.enumContext = enumContext;
+    }

     /**
      * A method to discover the splits.
      */